pivotal/docs-tap/install.md

       provider                    <nil>    string   Optional: Kubernetes cluster provider.
 To be specified if deploying CNR on TKGs or on a local Kubernetes cluster provider. ingress.external.namespace  <nil>    string   Optional: Only valid if a Contour instance already present in the cluster.
 Specify a namespace where an existing Contour is installed on your cluster (for external services) if you want CNR to use your Contour instance. ingress.internal.namespace  <nil>    string   Optional: Only valid if a Contour instance already present in the cluster.
 Specify a namespace where an existing Contour is installed on your cluster (for internal services) if you want CNR to use your Contour instance. ingress.reuse_crds          false    boolean  Optional: Only valid if a Contour instance already present in the cluster.
-Set to "true" if you want CNR to re-use the cluster's existing Contour CRDs. local_dns.enable            false    boolean  Optional: Only for when "provider" is set to "local" and running on Kind.
+Set to "true" if you want CNR to re-use the cluster\'s existing Contour CRDs. local_dns.enable            false    boolean  Optional: Only for when "provider" is set to "local" and running on Kind.
 Set to true to enable local DNS. local_dns.domain            <nil>    string   Optional: Set a custom domain for the Knative services.
     ```

-2. Create a `cnr-values.yaml` using the following sample as a guide:
+1. Create a `cnr-values.yaml` using the following sample as a guide:

     Sample `cnr-values.yaml` for Cloud Native Runtimes:

-    ```
+    ```yaml
     ---
     # if deploying on a local cluster such as Kind.
 Otherwise, you can use the defaults values to install CNR.
     provider: local
     ```

-    In Tanzu Kubernetes Grid environments, Contour packages that are already been present might conflict
+    In Tanzu Kubernetes Grid environments, Contour packages that are already been present might
-    with the Cloud Native Runtimes installation.
+    conflict with the Cloud Native Runtimes installation.
-    For how to prevent conflicts,
-    see [Installing Cloud Native Runtimes for Tanzu with an Existing Contour Installation](https://docs.vmware.com/en/Cloud-Native-Runtimes-for-VMware-Tanzu/1.0/tanzu-cloud-native-runtimes-1-0/GUID-contour.html) in the Cloud Native Runtimes documentation.
+    For how to prevent conflicts, see [Installing Cloud Native Runtimes for Tanzu with an Existing Contour Installation](https://docs.vmware.com/en/Cloud-Native-Runtimes-for-VMware-Tanzu/1.0/tanzu-cloud-native-runtimes-1-0/GUID-contour.html) in the Cloud Native Runtimes documentation.
-    Then, in the `values.yaml` file, specify values for `ingress.reuse_crds`, `ingress.external.namespace`,
+    Then, in the `values.yaml` file, specify values for `ingress.reuse_crds`,
-    and `ingress.internal.namespace` as appropriate.
+    `ingress.external.namespace`, and `ingress.internal.namespace` as appropriate.

     For a local Kubernetes cluster, set `provider: "local"`.
 You may also want to follow the [local kind configuration guide for Cloud Native Runtimes](https://docs.vmware.com/en/Cloud-Native-Runtimes-for-VMware-Tanzu/1.0/tanzu-cloud-native-runtimes-1-0/GUID-local-dns.html#configure-your-local-kind-cluster-1).
     For other infrastructures, do not set `provider`.

-3. Install the package by running:
+1. Install the package by running:

-    ```
+    ```console
     tanzu package install cloud-native-runtimes -p cnrs.tanzu.vmware.com -v 1.0.2 -n tap-install -f cnr-values.yaml
     ```

     For example:

-    ```
+    ```console
     $ tanzu package install cloud-native-runtimes -p cnrs.tanzu.vmware.com -v 1.0.2 -n tap-install -f cnr-values.yaml
     - Installing package 'cnrs.tanzu.vmware.com'
     | Getting package metadata for 'cnrs.tanzu.vmware.com'